 In the 21st century we have come to see sleeping as lazy, when this couldn’t be further from the truth.
 Walker argues that it’s time we stop thinking that needing sleep is a sign of weakness or laziness.
 Sleep is not optional, and we can’t just “catch up” on sleep.
 “It is your life-support system, and it is Mother Nature’s best effort yet at immortality.
 And the decimation of sleep throughout industrialized nations is having a catastrophic impact on our health, our wellness, even the safety and the education of our children.
 It’s a silent sleep loss epidemic, and it’s fast becoming one of the greatest public health challenges that we face in the 21st century”.

 Walker starts off by mentioning that as we age, we begin sleeping less, and that lack of sleep is said to be ageing a man by a decade.
 There are many possible explanations for these changes.
 One being that older adults sometimes produce less melatonin, the hormone that promotes sleep.
 Getting a good night’s sleep not only helps refresh and restore your brain and organ systems but it also regulates important hormones in your body, including fertility related hormones.
+The power of sleep impacts our bodies in other ways as well.

 The brain/our memories